DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

 Bear in mind that communication is required:

-- To the respective database instances:
+- To the respective database nodes:
   - Primary outbound to TCP `5432`.
   - Secondary outbound to TCP `5432` and `5431`.
 - Between both Kubernetes Ingress via HTTPS.